data-integration-toolkit/ditk/entity_linkage/typing/NFETC/README.md

 ## Sample data with Sample word embedding is on the current repo
-- There is Sample data() on `data/Other`
+Sample input data on Others folder; `data/Other/entity_typing_test_input.txt` Extracted downsized word embedding only for sample data is under data folder; `data/glove.840B.300d.txt`

 ## Demo Video on YouTube
 https://youtu.be/oNmLbJU-HHI
-Run Sample input with only 1 epoch training NFETC model on Jupyter Jupyter has same flow with main.py here.
+Run Sample input with only 1 epoch training NFETC model on Jupyter Jupyter has same flow with main.py here

 ### Cite